firavoyage/blogging/values.md

 there are times when you are determined <!-- or desperate -->

 there are times when you have to make the best out of the current situation

+# professionalism

+humans are messy creatures, gravitated and spellbound by impulses, <!-- personal --> biases, and heuristics.

+professionalism, as a filter, gives you purpose.

+in the long term game.